Md-Ruhul-Amin-Rony/DynBankDbGrpPrjAgil/README.md

 ___

 ## Features which is not completed yet:
-Our project has been done by SIMPLE INTEREST RATE.
+- Our project has been done by SIMPLE INTEREST RATE.
 But we havn't done COMPOUND INTEREST Rate on our project.
+- The user should be able to get a menu and chose if he/she wants to **transfer money** between him/her acounts or to other users acount.
+Beouse now your are able to this but yout dont get the menu to chose betwe
 ___

 ## Bugs which is not fixed yet:
+- It is posible to Transfer, deposit, withdra a negetive amount. witch is in progress to being fixed . en.
 ___

 ## Admin Menu: